rustacean-station/rustacean-station.org/_episodes/004-rust-in-production-armin-ronacher.md

 layout: episode
 ---

-Armin Ronacher talks about getting into Rust, when to use it, writing rust extensions for python, building web applications with actix, creating debugging libraries, and the Rust ecosystem.
+[Armin Ronacher](https://twitter.com/mitsuhiko) talks about getting into Rust, when to use it, writing Rust extensions for Python, building the [Symbolicator](https://github.com/getsentry/symbolicator) web application with actix, creating debugging libraries, and the Rust ecosystem.

 Get in touch with us if you'd like to be interviewed, propose a topic, or help out!